-What I’m not hearing a lot of discussion about yet is red meat and processed meat consumption.
-This is a shame, because the American Cancer Society has been advising Americans to “limit consumption of processed meat and red meat” since 2002.
-This is really, really old news as health breakthroughs go.
+What I do not hear a lot of discussion about yet are red meat and processed meat consumption.
+This is a shame because the American Cancer Society has been advising Americans to “limit consumption of processed meat and red meat” since 2002.
+This is old news as health breakthroughs go.

 The risk of colon and rectal cancer increases by roughly 20 – 28% for every serving of red or processed meat that you eat each day.
 A serving is 3 1/2 ounces cooked fresh meat or 2 ounces of processed meat, way less than most people are used to seeing on their plate.

-How does red meat and processed meat cause colorectal cancer?
-The nitrite that is used to color and preserve processed meats forms N-nitroso compounds in the gut when you’re digesting your meal.
-It’s not just processed meats that lead to the formation of N-nitroso compounds, though, they are also formed when we consume fresh red meat (possibly as a result of a reaction involving the heme iron in red meat).
+How do red meat and processed meat cause colorectal cancer?
+The nitrite used to color and preserve processed meats forms N-nitroso compounds in the gut when you’re digesting your meal.
+It’s not just processed meats that lead to the formation of N-nitroso compounds, though, they are also formed when we consume fresh red meat (possibly due to a reaction involving the heme iron in red meat).
 These N-nitroso compounds can be carcinogenic.
-Buying bacon that is labeled “no added nitrites or nitrates” or “uncured” does not help as much as people would like to believe, if it helps at all.
+Buying bacon labeled “no added nitrites or nitrates” or “uncured” does not help as much as people would like to believe.
 These meats still contain nitrites and nitrates from natural sources, such as celery powder.

 We are pretty concerned about protein these days…pretty needlessly worried.
-Older adults need the most protein, probably around 0.45 – 0.54 grams per pound of body weight, per day.
+Older adults need the most protein, probably around 0.45 – 0.54 grams per pound of bodyweight, per day.
 So if your mom or dad is 70 years old and weighs about 160 pounds, they need 86 grams of protein.
-Young and healthy adults need the same amount or even less – yes, even if you’re weight lifting.
+Young and healthy adults require the same amount or even less – yes, even if they’re weightlifting.
 The USDA recommends only 46 grams a day for women and 56 grams a day for men.

-Young adults are now consuming an average of 75 – 100 grams a day; double what the USDA recommends.
+Young adults are now consuming 75 – 100 grams a day; double what the USDA recommends.

-Research out of Purdue University found that when 220 overweight or obese middle-aged men and women performed strength training twice a week and aerobic exercise once a week, they gained lean muscle…obviously.
-Giving them 20, 40, or 60 grams of whey protein every day had no effect whatsoever on strength or muscle gain compared to a placebo.
-There is no solid evidence that dietary protein has an impact on body composition or skeletal muscle size, strength, or function.
+Research out of Purdue University found that when 220 overweight or obese middle-aged men and women performed strength training twice a week and aerobic exercise once a week, they obviously gained lean muscle.
+Giving them 20, 40, or 60 grams of whey protein every day did not affect whatsoever on strength or muscle gain compared to a placebo.
+There is no substantial evidence that dietary protein impacts body composition or skeletal muscle size, strength, or function.

-Of 23 weight-loss trials that lasted about 12 weeks each, only 5 of them showed greater weight loss with higher-protein diets than with lower-protein diets.
-When all 23 studies were combined, those on the higher-protein diets lost an average of only 1.7 pounds more.
-It is true that you need adequate protein to prevent loss of lean body mass…adequate is the key word here.
+Of 23 weight-loss trials that lasted about 12 weeks each, only 5 showed more significant weight loss with higher-protein diets than with lower-protein diets.
+When all 23 studies were combined, those on the higher-protein diets lost only an additional 1.7 pounds.
+You need adequate protein to prevent loss of lean body mass – adequate is the keyword here.

-This is all certainly food for thought when rates of protein and meat obsession are skyrocketing as a result of dubious health claims made by fanatics with no background in biochemistry or epidemiology and when young adults are yet again being burdened with a health condition that used to only affect the older population.
+This is all indeed food for thought when rates of protein and meat obsession are skyrocketing due to dubious health claims made by fanatics with no background in biochemistry or epidemiology and when young adults are yet again being burdened with a health condition that used to only affect the older population.